entitysport/slate/source/index.html.md

 }

 ```
-Provides information of all avaialable soccer seasons you have access.
+Provides information of all avaialable Basketball seasons you have access.
 A season is named as complete year ie: 2018. for all tournaments that happens in the correspoding year, or name cross year ie: 18-19 for matches happens in multiple years or vice versa.

 ###Request
 * Path: /basketball/seasons/